workflowhub-eu/about/About-WorkflowHub.md

 The practice of performing computational processes using **workflows** has taken hold in the life sciences.
 Like data, [workflows should be FAIR](https://about.workflowhub.eu/fair-computational-workflows/), citable, have managed *metadata* profiles and be openly available for review and analytics.

-The [WorkflowHub](https://workflowhub.eu) is a new FAIR workflow registry sponsored by the European RI Cluster EOSC-Life and the European Research Infrastructure ELIXIR.
+[WorkflowHub](https://workflowhub.eu) is a new FAIR workflow registry sponsored by the European RI Cluster EOSC-Life and the European Research Infrastructure ELIXIR.
 It is *workflow management system agnostic*: workflows may remain in their native repositories in their native forms.

 As workflows are multi-component objects, including example and test data, they are packaged, registered, downloaded and exchanged as workflow centric [Research Objects]() using the [RO-Crate](https://w3id.org/ro/crate) specification, making the Hub an implementation of FAIR Digital Object principles.

 A [schema.org](https://schema.org/) based Bioschemas profile describes the metadata about a workflow and use of the [Common Workflow Language](https://www.commonwl.org/) is encouraged, providing a canonical description of the workflow itself.
 Popular workflow management systems such as [Galaxy](https://galaxyproject.org/), [Nextflow](https://nextflow.io/), and [Snakemake](https://snakemake.readthedocs.io/) are working with the Hub to seamlessly and automatically support object packaging, registration and exchange.

-The WorkflowHub provides features such as community spaces, collections, versioning and snapshots, and contributor credit.
+WorkflowHub provides features such as community spaces, collections, versioning and snapshots, and contributor credit.
 It supports community registry standards and services such as [GA4GH TRS](https://about.workflowhub.eu/TRS/) and [ELIXIR-AAI](https://elixir-europe.org/services/compute/aai) authentication, and current work integrates with the [LifeMonitor workflow testing](https://lifemonitor.eu/) service.

 The [WorkflowHub Club](https://about.workflowhub.eu/#community) open community works together to continuously co-develop the Hub.
 Beta-released in Sept 2020, the Hub now holds nearly 100 workflows, including 36 curated COVID-19 workflows.
 It is a listed resource of the European [COVID19 Data Portal](https://www.covid19dataportal.org/).